Blend between Function Blocks (Waypoint Queue)¶

 - Move Joints - 7 Axes

-The Waypoint Queue allows the following possibilities, which are not possible when the Function Blocks are executed at once:
+The Waypoint Queue allows the following possibilities, which are not available when the movements are executed directly:

-- between Move Cartesian and Move Joints Function Blocks
+- Blending between Move Cartesian and Move Joints Function Blocks.

-- across Subprograms and control Function Blocks, like Condition, etc.
+- Blending across Subprograms and control Function Blocks, like Condition, etc.

 The Waypoint Queue is a very advanced feature, which changes the robot movement compared to the obvious program flow.
-Its highly recommended to develop the program first without using the Waypoint Queue, test this program and activate the Motion Queue later for optimization of cycle times.
+When used, its highly recommended to develop the program first without the Waypoint Queue, then test this program and activate the Waypoint Queue at the specific locations where it is required later for optimization of cycle times.

 Also be aware that using specific Function Blocks alongside the motion queue might change the movement behavior.
-Especially the following Function Blocks change the program behavior when executed between the waypoint buffering and its execution, compared to direct waypoint execution.
+Especially the following Function Blocks do not respect the waypoint queue.
+They change the program behavior when executed between the Move Function Block and the Waypoint Queue - Move Function Block, compared to a direct waypoint execution.